mattrwyrick/docx_tool/README.md

 # docx_tool
-Creates a wrapper class for python-docx to easily write to word documents, as well as smart headings
+A wrapper class for python-docx to write to word documents clearly.